Outcome-Oriented Predictive Process Monitoring: Review and Benchmark: Benchmark

 In a predictive process monitoring use case, the quality of the predictions is typically measured with respect to two main dimensions based on the following desiderata: A good prediction should be \emph{accurate} and it should be made in the \emph{early} stages of the process.
 A prediction that is often inaccurate is a useless prediction, as it cannot be relied on when making decisions.
 Therefore, accuracy is, in a sense, the most important quality of a prediction.
 The earlier an accurate prediction is made, the more useful it is in practice, as it leaves more time to act upon the prediction.
 Based on this rationale, we formulate the first subquestion (RQ3.1) as follows: How do the existing outcome-oriented predictive business process monitoring techniques compare in terms of accuracy and earliness of the predictions?

 Different metrics can be used to measure the accuracy of predictions.
 Rather than returning a hard prediction (a binary number) on the expected case outcome, the classifiers usually output a real-valued score, reflecting how likely it is that the case will end in one way or the other.
 A good classifier will give higher scores to cases that will end with a positive outcome, and lower values to those ending with a negative one.
 Based on this intuition, we use the \emph{area under the ROC curve (AUC)} metric that expresses the probability that a given classifier will rank a positive case higher than a negative one.
-A major advantage of the AUC metric over the commonly used \emph{accuracy} (the proportion of correctly classified instances) or F-score (the harmonic mean of precision and recall), is that the AUC remains unbiased even in case of a highly imbalanced distribution of class labels~\cite{bradley1997use}.
+A major advantage of the AUC metric over the commonly used \emph{accuracy} (the proportion of correctly classified instances) or \emph{F-score} (the harmonic mean of precision and recall), is that the AUC remains unbiased even in case of a highly imbalanced distribution of class labels~\cite{bradley1997use}.
+Furthermore, AUC is a threshold-independent measure, as it operates on the ranking of the scores rather than the binary class values.
+Still, relying on a single evaluation criterion may provide a biased viewpoint of the results; therefore, we report the F-scores (on the default threshold of 0.5) additionally to AUC.